test-editor/deprecated-test-editor-xtext/README.md

 An Xtext based editor to define the mapping between the test-editor and the application under test (AUT).

-This project is called "autmaplib" for Application Under Test Mapping Library.
+This sub-project is called "aml" for Application (Under Test) Mapping Language.